-This and the preceding 8 pages bearing my initials is a certified copy of the consolidated version of Local Law No. 4 (Local Government Controlled Areas, Facilities and Roads) 2011 adopted in accordance with the provisions of section 32 of the Local Government Act 2009 by Bundaberg Regional Council by resolution dated the 24th day of April 2018.
+This and the preceding 8 pages bearing my initials is a certified copy of Local Law No. 4 (Local Government Controlled Areas, Facilities and Roads) 2011 made in accordance with the provisions of the Local Government Act 2009 by Bundaberg Regional Council by resolution dated the 13th day of December 2011.